rlrightleft/learn-SQL-MySQL/sqlzoo/9+_COVID19.md

 ---

 ## Problem 7
-This query includes a JOIN t the world table so we can access the total population of each country and calculate infection rates (in cases per 100,000).
+This query includes a `JOIN` to the world table so we can access the total population of each country and calculate infection rates (in cases per 100,000).

 Show the infection rate ranking for each country.
 Only include countries with a population of at least 10 million.

 **My Solution:**